regedo00/reggiani.io/content/blog/20221113_Strava_data/index.md

 ---
 title: "Playing with workout data"
-description: "🏃‍♂️🚴 A Flask-based dashboard to visualize data from Strava"
+description: "🏃‍♂️🚴 A Flask-based dashboard to visualize data from Strava..."
 images:
     - images/Strava_Dash_1.png
 date: 2022-12-02